kontent-ai-bot/kontent-jekyll/README.md

 # Kontent Jekyll

-Kontekt Jekyll is utilizing Kentico Kontent, headless CMS, as a content repository and integrates it with Jekyll static site generator.
+Kontent Jekyll is utilizing Kentico Kontent, headless CMS, as a content repository and integrates it with Jekyll static site generator.
 You can generate posts, pages, collections and data items.

 ## Examples